 I love decorating and crafting.
-If you’ve been around to read anything from Kandy Apple Mama, you’ve surely seen some of the DIY projects I love sharing.
+If you’ve been around to read anything from Stepmomming, you’ve surely seen some of the DIY projects I love sharing.
 (You can check them all out here.)

 Since Valentine’s Day is right around the corner, I decided it was time I helped K make an extra special school Valentines box!
 I’ve seen so many cool ideas on Pinterest lately – have you seen these killer crafts??